 Austin City limits

 Book you hotel even earlier.
-If you’re a party animal, get in the city centre.
+If you’re a party animal, get in the city center.
 Costs you an arm and a leg, but you’ll be close to the action and the parties.
 If you care about your night nap, aim outside the City Limits: plenty of great hotels, at a fraction of the price, and guaranteed quiet at night.
 Realize you’ll need a car, and go gentle on that beer.

 Download the #SxSWGo application.
 It gives you access to a world of information.
 I use it to browse the official agenda, screen speakers and topics, and plot a general blueprint of what I minimum minimorem want to see.
 It has a great planning section that allows you to add events to your timeline, good for quick referral and easy heads-up during the event.
 Download the app now!
 Start RSVP’ing to sessions that are in venues with reduced capacity.
 Start filling up your schedule now… a bit every day.
 There are literally thousands of items to chose from, so this will take you a while.

 Guard your badge with your life